Guastavino Fireproof Construction Company architectural records, 1866-1985 bulk 1890-1942

 Scope and Contents

-Architectural drawings, correspondence, specifications, contracts, invoices, minutes, financial statements, patents, advertisements,
+This collection is made up of architectural drawings, correspondence, specifications, contracts, invoices, minutes, financial

 of pencil and ink drawings, blueprints, blueline prints, sketches, and watercolors drawn and reproduced by the Company, architects

 and other contractors.
 Included are plans, elevations, sections, and details in full-scale of 698 projects and technical records.

 Represented are projects in 35 states (including District of Columbia), four Canadian provinces, and four other foreign countries.